prachisarode95/FME-Spatial-ETL-Mini-Projects/README.md

 ---

-## Why This Repo?
+## Purpose

-After a career break (May 2022 - Jun 2024), I'm transitioning into **ETL/Data Automation roles** where FME is a core tool.
+I'm transitioning into **ETL/Data Automation roles** where FME is a core tool.
 This repository reflects my structured effort to:
 - Gain official FME certifications
 - Translate learning into reusable mini-projects
 - Build confidence and credibility for **Spatial Data Engineering Opportunities**

----

-## Each folder includes:
-- `.fmw` workspace files
-- Exercise description
-- Data
-- Workspace Screenshot
-- Lessons learned
 ---

 ## Let’s Connect